Haumea family: Formation and evolution

-The collisional family of Haumea (in green), other classical KBO (blue), Plutinos and other resonant objects (red) and SDO (grey).
+The collisional family of Haumea (in green), other classical KBOs (blue), plutinos and other resonant objects (red) and SDOs (grey).
 Radius is semi-major axis, angle orbital inclination.

 Collisional formation of the family requires a progenitor some 1660 km in diameter, with a density of ~2.0 g/cm^{3}, similar to Pluto and Eris.
 During the formational collision, Haumea lost roughly 20% of its mass, mostly ice, and became denser.

 In addition to the effects of resonances with Neptune, there may be other complications in the origin of the family.
 It has been suggested that the material ejected in the initial collision may have coalesced into a large moon of Haumea, which gradually increased its distance from Haumea through tidal evolution, and was then later shattered in a second collision, dispersing its shards outwards.
 This second scenario produces a velocity dispersion of ~190 m/s, considerably closer to the measured ~140 m/s velocity dispersion of the family members; it also avoids the difficulty of the observed ~140 m/s dispersion being much less than the ~900 m/s escape velocity of Haumea.

 Haumea may not be the only elongated, rapidly rotating, large object in the Kuiper belt.
 In 2002, Jewitt and Sheppard suggested that should be elongated, based on its rapid rotation.
 In the early history of the Solar System, the trans-Neptunian region would have contained many more objects than it does at present, increasing the likelihood of collisions between objects.
 Gravitational interaction with Neptune has since scattered many objects out of the Kuiper belt to the scattered disc.